ProjitB/projitb.github.io/containers/containers.md

 Inspired by the video (procedure will also be very similar and the video itself is brilliant, so PLEASE give it a watch) [4](https://www.youtube.com/watch?v=gMpldbcMHuI), I definitely believe that a crucial part to understanding containers is understanding that, well, their filesystems are literally tarballs.
 Restricting processes and all seems like something linux would be capable of.
 But until you actually build your own container from scratch, you just won't _feel_ it.
 So let's do exactly that.

-Though as we've already seen, docker is essentially a wrapper around the core constructs of containers....lets use it to make our life a bit easier.
+Though as we've already seen, docker is essentially a wrapper around the core constructs of containers.... let's use it to make our life a bit easier.
 Can we build our own docker image?
 Sure!
 It's just a tar.

 So I created a small directory structure:
 ```